Skip navigation

 Counter Terrorism Policing have prepared a video, Run Hide Tell, with instruction on how to stay safe in the event of a terrorist attack.

-Georgina Bailes, Secretary to the Board and Head of Governance, is the policy lead on the Prevent duty at Northumbria on behalf of the University Executive and can be contacted for any question or queries in relation to the Prevent duty.
+Georgina Bailes, Secretary to the Board and Director of Governance, is the policy lead on the Prevent duty at Northumbria on behalf of the University Executive and can be contacted for any question or queries in relation to the Prevent duty.

 Prevent Duty Requirements